TEST 4: Using A Chemical Block Tester (Combustion Leak Tester)

 In many instances, a visual inspection won't be enough, you'll need to have the machine shop, that's gonna' resurface the cylinder head, for a pressure test.

 2.)
 Do I need to resurface the cylinder head?

 The answer is YES!
-You should never reinstall the cylinder head or cylinder heads without first having a Machine Shop resurface the cylinders heads (particularly over an overheating condition).
+You should never reinstall the cylinder head or cylinder heads without first having an automotive machine shop resurface the cylinders heads (particularly over an overheating condition).

 Now, of course, if you (or the machine) have checked it with a straight-edge and there's no warpage, then, and only then is the cylinder head not resurfaced.

 3.)
 I have a V6, do I need to remove both cylinder heads?